Reformed Old Apostolic Church

 The Reformed Old Apostolic Church is a chiliastic denomination with roots in the Catholic Apostolic Church and the Old Apostolic Church.
-It is part of a branch in Christianity called Irvingism with membership throughout South Africa.
 It has approximately 180,000 members.

 History

 The Reformed Old Apostolic Church broke away from the Old Apostolic Church.
-It was founded in 1972 by Robert Lombard, a former Helper Apostle of the Old Apostolic Church of Africa.
-Robert Lombard had been ordained as an Apostle in the Old Apostolic Church in 1958 by Apostle William Campbell, to assist in the coloured congregations of the Cape church.
-Lombard was the first coloured, and the second non-white Helper Apostle of the Old Apostolic Church.

 The ROAC was initially called the Non-White Old Apostolic Church but was forced to change its name after a 1975 court case Old Apostolic Church of Africa v.
 Non-White Old Apostolic Church of Africa which decided in favour of the Old Apostolic Church, on the basis of the law of passing off.